kindohm/arduino-midi-controller-12/readme.md

 Arduino code for a very simple 12-knob MIDI controller.
 Sends control change signals, no note or clock data.

+Developed for an Arduino Micro with 12 analog pins.

 Uses Arduino MIDIUSB 1.0.3.
 More information: https://www.arduino.cc/en/Reference/MIDIUSB